Klipper3d/klipper/README.md

 TODOs:
 * look at capabilities of the on board sd card
-* add support for dual extruders
+* ads1118 - add support for min/max temp checking
+* ads1118 - test error conditions and make sure they are handled
 * add documentation for configuring slicers (rep2 specifics)

 Installation